 The best undoubtedly is the stunning view which you can adore just laying down on your bed!
 I just didn’t want to get out of this cute hut!
 The window allows watching the Mount Kinabalu at its full grace but also stars at night.
 It was beautiful!
 Mount Kinabalu is usually under the clouds during the afternoon.
 Therefore, I have woken up for sunrise to see the light coming on the mountain which was spectacular every day.

 Planning to visit Kota Kinabalu?
-Check the balmy islands which I visited – Pulau Tiga with the volcanic mud bathing and Pulau Mengalum with the paradise beach views and perfect snorkeling opportunities.
-After visiting Kinabalu Park I am heading towards the east of Sabah to see the wildlife left on Borneo Island.
-Stay tunned!
+Check the balmy islands which I visited with the paradise beach views and perfect snorkeling opportunities.
+After visiting Kinabalu Park I headed to the east of Sabah to see the wildlife left on Borneo Island.